 2.2.
 How You Can Accept this Agreement.
-You accept this Agreement by clicking to accept these terms or by continuing to use Frakture after receiving notice of this Agreement, including by, but not limited to, using Frakture through your username and password or by interacting with Frakture using an API key.
+You accept this Agreement by signing a Purchase Order or by continuing to use Frakture after receiving notice of this Agreement, including by, but not limited to, using Frakture through your username and password or by interacting with Frakture using an API key.

 2.3.
 What It Means When You Accept.
 By accepting this Agreement, you are agreeing that the services you have ordered from Frakture or otherwise use through Frakture or a Frakture reseller are subject to this Agreement.
 Your acceptance also creates a contractual relationship between you and Frakture that makes the terms of this Agreement binding on you and makes you legally responsible for all use associated with your Frakture account.

 2.4.
 How You Can Reject this Agreement.
 You reject this Agreement by clicking to reject these terms or otherwise not clicking to accept these terms when prompted.
 By rejecting this Agreement, you are agreeing to stop accessing, interfacing with, or otherwise using Frakture, including by way of email, web browser, or API, and to stop receiving services that you may have received prior to rejecting this Agreement.

 3.2.
 Agreement Changes.
 Frakture reserves the right to make changes to the terms of this Agreement as needed.
 If we do make a change, you will be prompted to accept or reject the revised agreement in order to continue your use of Frakture.